SysKitTeam/docs-monitor/get-to-know-syskit-monitor/reports/event-log-reports.md

 {% hint style="warning" %}
 **Please note!**
-If you are having problem seeing this report check if you have properly [configured SysKit Monitor server](../../how-to/audit-events/configure-block-malicious-ip-addresses-feature.md) to support this feature.
+If you are having problem seeing this report check if you have properly [configured Syskit Monitor server](../../how-to/audit-events/configure-block-malicious-ip-addresses-feature.md) to support this feature.
 {% endhint %}

 See [How to Enable Folder Auditing ](../../how-to/audit-events/enable-folder-auditing.md)to learn more.